Effector

 Self

-exposes the algebra of the entity within the effector context.
+exposes the algebra of the entity.
 This allows definition of asynchronous processes that involve interaction with the very same entity, typically to define entities acting as process managers (see below for more detail).

 For most processes, at least once delivery guarantees are required.
 This can be achieved with a projection, however at the cost of some incurred latency.
 Actual latency depends on the database and event journal implementation used, as well as the projection throughput.
 One must also make sure to distribute the projection across the cluster to avoid creating a central choke point.
 Even so, if a projector process gets stalled for some reason, this can create a cascade effect with events pending processing building up.